I’m a sucker for a card

 How many variations should be revealed and described in doc?

-For many cards, the stacked order is fixed: image then title then actions.
+s, the stacked order is fixed: image then title then actions.
 In other systems, more flexible needs may suggest reordering elements.
-For example, Morningstar Design System’s card enables users to place an image above or below a title.
+For example, Morningstar Design System’s card

-Like a modal and dialog, card could identify zones for a header, main and footer or media, copy, and actions to firmly identify content relationships.
+could identify zones for a header, main and footer or media, copy, and actions to firmly identify content relationships.

 Cope with Regions Allowing Flexible Input